 - #1 – Have a dietary transition period of 8 to 10 days 🍔 + 🍟 ==> 🥕+🥒+🥦

-- #2 – Let your horse out in the paddock alone after work
+- #2 – Letting your horse out in the paddock before vacation

-- #3 – Let your horse out in small groups in a paddock 👯
+- #3 – Let your horse out in the paddock in small groups 👯

-- #5 – Use a full honeycomb rug and a fly mask 👨🚀
+- #5 – Put a full-body mesh rug and a fly mask on your horse 👨🚀

 - #6 – Gradually decrease your horse’s workload

-It’s well into summer now, and a lot of horses are going to spend the rest of the season in a pasture.
+It’s well into summer now and a lot of horses are going to spend the rest of the season in the paddock.
 This is something you have to be well prepared for, especially if your horse lives in stables all year round!
-Let me give you 7 things to prepare before your horse goes on vacation. 🏖
+In this article, I will give you 7 things you should prepare before your horse goes on vacation. 🏖

 #1 – Have a dietary transition period of 8 to 10 days 🍔 + 🍟 ==> 🥕+🥒+🥦